OpenMOSS/CoLLiE/examples/colossalai_exm/README.md

-# TuneLite example on OpenBookQA dataset with colossalai
+# CoLLiE example on OpenBookQA dataset with colossalai

 Support on full dataset finetuning and few-shot finetuning on 3090 using colossalai pipeline.